 The Hurdle Rate is the minimum return the fund must achieve before being able to charge a performance-based fee.

 The Hurdle Rates for the funds are as follows:

-Growth Fund, New Zealand Growth Fund, Australian Growth Fund, and International Growth Fund The Official Cash Rate plus 5%, subject to beating the high water mark described above.
+Growth Fund, New Zealand Growth Fund, Australian Growth Fund, and International Growth Fund The Official Cash Rate (OCR) plus 5%.

 Property & Infrastructure Fund